AnotheRealitySrl/Reflectis-Documentation/versioned_docs/version-2024.3/Reflectis/gettingstarted/firststeps.md

 To learn the system of movement and interaction with the environment, you can consult [this guide](../3dworld/intro).

 ## Accessing the virtual platform
-After successfully logging in you'll be redirected to this landing page:
+After successfully logging in you’ll be redirected to this landing page:

 ![Firststeps](/img/r_firststeps_6.png)